wanderwallet/embed-api/README.md

 - ✅ Log activation and recovery attempts.
 - ✅ Create / connect `DeviceAndLocation`.

+-  Implement challenge creation & validation logic.

 - Properly validate share, share hash and share public key format (remove `// TODO: Validate length/format`)
 - Lazily update `Session` on each request if it has changed (meaning, all endpoints might return a new token).
-- Implement challenge creation/validation logic.
 - Add all missing ENV variables to `config.constants.ts`.
 - Review / clean up TODOs in this PR.